boxspah/picture-shiritori/etiquette.md

 ## Violating a rule

-If a rule is violated, the game must be stopped immediately.
-The offending player may be forced to forfeit the game, if the offense is deemed severe.
-The game may continue after the offending player is removed from the match or is given a warning.
+If a rule is violated, the match must be stopped immediately.
+The offending player may be forced to forfeit the match, if the offense is deemed severe.
+The match may continue after the offending player is removed from the match or is given a warning.

 ## Disputing

 In the event that a player deems a word or a drawing unsatisfactory, they may dispute the offending word or drawing.
 This dispute must occur within one(1) turn or two(2) minutes of the offense, whichever is longer.

-Upon dispute, the game must be stopped immediately.
-The game must not proceed until the dispute is resolved.
+Upon dispute, the match must be stopped immediately.
+The match must not proceed until the dispute is resolved.

 ## Respectful behaviour